 See below for an explanation about resolutions.

-Choose your resolution and click “done.”
-Your screen will most likely flicker for a bit and then you’ll either see larger everything or smaller everything, depending on the resolution you chose.
+Your screen will most likely flicker for a bit and then you’ll either see larger everything or smaller everything, depending on which you chose.

-If you want a bigger picture, choose a lower resolution.
+- If you want a bigger picture, choose a lower setting.

-If you want a smaller picture, choose a higher resolution.
+- If you want a smaller picture, choose a higher setting.

 And by picture, I mean the whole display- text, pictures, videos, etc. Not just images.
 Picture = display.

-If you’re not sure which resolution to choose or what these numbers mean, see the next section.
+If you’re not sure which to choose or what these numbers mean, see the next section.

-How do I choose the right resolution on my Chromebook?
+How do I choose the right setting for my Chromebook?

-The best way to do this would be through an example.
+The best way to do this would be with an example.